How to Care for a Toddler’s Teeth

 My daughter is almost 15 months old and I currently let her brush her own teeth or brush for her with a wet baby toothbrush – no toothpaste – in the morning and evening.
 Her pediatrician assured me toothpaste (which will just be swallowed anyway) is not necessary for a while.

-However, now that she is getting older and eating more and more foods, I have recently been wondering how exactly I am supposed to be caring for her teeth.
+However, now that she is getting older and eating more and more foods, I have recently been wondering how exactly I am supposed to be caring for my toddler’s teeth.
 And I’m sure there are other toddler mamas out there wondering the same thing, so let’s find out!

 In 2014, the AAP (American Academy of Pediatrics) began recommending the use of fluoridated toothpaste as soon as a baby’s first tooth appears.
 The recommended amount is a smear the size of a grain of rice until the child is three at which point a pea-sized smear should be used.